 Economic Impact

-The Seattle Convention Center's mission for operations, guided by its Board of Directors, is to provide both direct and indirect economic benefits and jobs to Washington State, King County and the City of Seattle.
-While this is not a topic most Washington residents ponder, the Center believes it is important for others to understand how its operations provide economic benefits for everyone in the region.
+The Seattle Convention Center’s mission for operations, guided by its Board of Directors, is to provide both direct and indirect economic benefits and jobs to Washington State, King County and the City of Seattle.
+While this is not a topic most Washington residents ponder, the Center believes it is important to understand how its operations provide economic benefits for everyone in the region.

 In the years ahead, the combined operations of the Summit and Arch buildings will continue to serve as a powerful economic engine for everyone in our region.
-Working as a team with Visit Seattle and the hotel community, the Center will attract the most lucrative conventions and meetings, fitting the clients' programs into the facility in the most effective and efficient way.
-Each of those events will bring economic activity, tax collections and employment opportunities to our community, as the Seattle Convention Center continues to fulfill its economic mission.
+Working as a team with Visit Seattle and the hotel community, the Center will attract the most lucrative conventions and meetings, fitting the clients’ programs into the facility in the most effective and efficient way.
+Each of those events will bring economic activity, tax collections, and employment opportunities to our community, as the Seattle Convention Center continues to fulfill its economic mission.

 For more information about SCC finances, please visit https://seattleconventioncenter.com/finances.